 This was remarkably successful with our preschoolers!
 We had tiny, baby penguins, large penguins, etc.!
 They looked great and the children were quite proud of their artwork!

 We like to make clay hedgehogs.
 The children really enjoy this.
-The make the shape of hedgehogs, then put eithe small sticks or straws in for spike, leave them over night then paint them brown.
+The make the shape of hedgehogs using white modeling clay, then put either small sticks, straws or toothpicks in for spikes, leave them over night then paint them brown.

 Thank you, Nuala, from Belfast, United Kingdom for submitting this idea!